ArchanaRohilla/Bikesharing_Tableau/README.md

-- The dashboard showing all the relevant details is:
+- The Tableau Dashboard showing all the relevant details is:

 ![alt text](images/dashboard1.png)